Private API

 • :profile_law: Wind profile law (evaluated at runtime via symbolic function)

-• :v_wind, :elevation: Initial conditions
+• :wind_vec, :elevation: Initial conditions

 • Other runtime parameters